 Getting Travel Protection

 You never plan to cancel your trip or get sick on vacation, but circumstances can change any time.
 When you book a vacation rental in Maui, you save double or triple over what you pay for a hotel room, but the cancellation policy is usually strict.
 The best way to protect your lodging costs is to buy a travel insurance.
-It will reimburse your money in many different qualifying cases: having to cancel because of a medical condition, any unfortunate event during vacations, etc. A few travel insurance companies Maui Travel Guide recommends:
+It will reimburse your money in many different qualifying cases: having to cancel because of a medical condition, any unfortunate event during vacations, etc.

 Make sure you sign a contract with the vacation rental owner, so you can submit it to the insurance when you file a claim for reimbursement.

-Packing for Your Maui Trip
+Maui Travel Guide – Packing for Your Trip

 We prepared an extensive and all-inclusive Hawaii Packing List, that can be personalized according to your desires.
 With Maui Travel Guide’s 5 printable checklists you will be quickly packed and on your way!